charlesbjohnson/cbjohnson.info/source/blog/2013/08/16-we-did-it.html.markdown

 Before I settled down with [Middleman][middleman] I had played with the idea of making an actual blogging application in Rails for my site.
 I scrapped that idea pretty quick.
 I also tried [Octopress][octopress] as well as a plain [Jekyll][jekyll] site, but wasn't crazy about either of them.
-I'm sure there are approximately one [jigglybillion][generators] other static site generators that I completely passed by, but that's alright.
-I'm pretty comfy with Middleman.
+I'm pretty sure that there are approximately one [jigglybillion][generators] other static site generators that I completely overlooked, but that's okay because Middleman is pretty comfy.

 Other than Middleman (and a few extensions), I'm also using Haml, Sass, and pieces of [Foundation][foundation].
 I realize that aesthetically the site is